5 Critical Backtesting Mistakes & How to Validate Results

 Imagine spending months perfecting a trading strategy, seeing incredible 300% returns in your backtest, only to lose money when you trade it live.
-This painful scenario happens to 95% of traders, according to research from Harvard Business School.
+This painful scenario happens to 97% of day traders, according to a University of São Paulo study that tracked every individual who began day trading in Brazil.

 The problem isn't just bad luck—it's systematic errors in how we test our strategies.
 Campbell Harvey and Yan Liu's groundbreaking 2014 study "Evaluating Trading Strategies" revealed that most backtesting failures stem from five critical mistakes that even professional traders make.